Alexei Kovalev: Playing career

-On July 6, 2009, Kovalev signed a two-year, $10 million contract with the Ottawa Senators as an unrestricted free agent.
-On December 25, 2009, Kovalev was excluded from the main roster for the Russian team for the 2010 Winter Olympics, to the surprise of fellow countryman Evgeni Malkin (though he was selected as a reserve by Team Russia in case an injury occurred during the tournament).
-On January 3, 2010, Kovalev scored a career-high four goals in a 7–4 win against the Philadelphia Flyers.
+On 6 July 2009, Kovalev signed a two-year, $10 million contract with the Ottawa Senators as an unrestricted free agent.
+On 25 December 2009, Kovalev was excluded from the main roster for the Russian team for the 2010 Winter Olympics, to the surprise of fellow countryman Evgeni Malkin (though he was selected as a reserve by Team Russia in case an injury occurred during the tournament).
+On 3 January 2010, Kovalev scored a career-high four goals in a 7–4 win against the Philadelphia Flyers.

-On November 22, 2010, Kovalev netted his sixth goal of the season, scoring his 1,000th point in his career, notching the goal at exactly 10:00 of the first period against the Los Angeles Kings.
+On 22 November 2010, Kovalev netted his sixth goal of the season, scoring his 1,000th point in his career, notching the goal at exactly 10:00 of the first period against the Los Angeles Kings.

 Kovalev during his second tenure with the Penguins in March 2011.

-On February 24, 2011, his 38th birthday, Kovalev waived his no-trade clause to be traded back to the Pittsburgh Penguins in exchange for a conditional seventh-round draft pick.
+On 24 February 2011, his 38th birthday, Kovalev waived his no-trade clause to be traded back to the Pittsburgh Penguins in exchange for a conditional seventh-round draft pick.
 The pick would have been upgraded to the sixth round if the Penguins had reached the second round of the playoffs, which they did not.
 At the time of the trade, the Penguins were without 12 of their regular players, including Sidney Crosby and Evgeni Malkin.
+Upon his return to Pittsburgh, Kovalev took up jersey number 72, as his original jersey number 27 was already in use by Craig Adams.

-Kovalev's return to Pittsburgh was brief, as General Manager Ray Shero announced on May 28, 2011, that he had no intention of re-signing the underachieving forward.
+Kovalev's return to Pittsburgh was brief, as General Manager Ray Shero announced on 28 May 2011, that he had no intention of re-signing the underachieving forward.

 After failing to sign with an NHL team for the 2011–12 season, Kovalev returned to Russia to play with the Atlant Moscow Oblast in the Kontinental Hockey League (KHL).
 In June 2012, he was released from the two-year deal he signed with Atlant Moscow Oblast, at which point he declared his desire to return to the NHL.
 "Hopefully, I'll find an NHL team," Kovalev told the Montreal Gazette.